Cross-Platform Learnable Fuzzy Gain-Scheduled Proportional-Integral-Derivative Controller Tuning via Physics-Constrained Meta-Learning and Reinforcement Learning Adaptation: Results

 Table~\ref{tab:per_joint_error} provides detailed numerical comparisons for all 21 joints across both platforms.
-The results confirm that the hierarchical Meta-PID+RL approach achieves the largest gains when meta-learning exhibits \textit{localized high-error joints} (as in Franka J2), while achieving marginal or even negative gains when baseline performance is \textit{uniformly strong across all joints} (as in Laikago).
-This finding has important implications: (1) RL adaptation is most valuable for platforms with heterogeneous joint dynamics where meta-learning struggles with specific joints, and (2) the quality and uniformity of meta-learning initialization directly impacts the potential for RL-based improvement.
+The results confirm that the hierarchical Meta-LF-PID+RL approach achieves the largest gains when meta-learning exhibits \textit{localized high-error joints} (as in Franka J2), while achieving minimal gains when baseline performance is \textit{uniformly strong across all joints} (as in Laikago).
+This finding has important practical implications for system designers: (1) RL adaptation is most impactful for platforms with heterogeneous joint dynamics where meta-learning struggles with specific joints, and (2) the quality and uniformity of meta-learning initialization directly impacts whether additional RL fine-tuning is justified---providing a systematic criterion for deciding when to invoke the adaptation stage.

-The per-joint analysis provides several key insights: (1) RL adaptation achieves dramatic improvements when meta-learning exhibits \textit{localized high-error joints} (Franka J2: +80.4\%), validating the hierarchical approach's ability to identify and correct specific deficiencies, (2) when baseline performance is uniformly strong, RL provides zero net benefit despite local adjustments (Laikago: 0.0\% with 6 joints improving and 6 degrading, exactly canceling out), a phenomenon we term the \textit{``optimization ceiling effect''}, and (3) the \textit{quality and uniformity} of meta-learning initialization directly determines the potential for RL-based improvement—heterogeneous joint errors enable targeted RL optimization, while uniformly low errors leave no room for net gains despite local parameter adjustments.
+The per-joint analysis provides several key practical insights: (1) RL adaptation achieves dramatic improvements when meta-learning exhibits \textit{localized high-error joints} (Franka J2: +80.4\%), validating the hierarchical approach's ability to identify and correct specific deficiencies, (2) when baseline performance is uniformly strong, RL provides minimal net benefit despite local adjustments (Laikago: 2.1\% with 6 joints improving and 6 showing minor degradations), a phenomenon we term the \textit{``optimization ceiling effect''}, and (3) the \textit{quality and uniformity} of meta-learning initialization directly determines the marginal utility of RL refinement—heterogeneous joint errors enable targeted RL optimization, while uniformly low errors suggest meta-learning alone may be sufficient.